flutter/flutter/specs/style.md

   void markAsPainted(); // sets this.node.needsPaint and this.node.descendantNeedsPaint to false
   virtual void paint(RenderingSurface canvas);
+    // if needsPaint:
     //   set a clip rect on the canvas for rect(0,0,this.width,this.height)
-    // if needsPaint is true:
     //   call the painter of each property, in order they were registered, which on this element has a painter
     // call this.paintChildren(canvas)
     // (the default implementation doesn't paint anything on top of the children)